forestgrape/coronavirus/2_biological/life-forms.md

 ## Ways of Life
 > **in work and incomplete**
->

 > Explorative

-### How Life Forms Growth
-Plants adapt the environment by different growing patterns.

-##### Tropism
-> *Tropism* denotes how organisms growth subject to environmental influences.

-### How Life Forms Behave
+### How Life Forms Respond and Behave depending on Situations

+#### Mechanism for Specific Behavior
 Organisms behave different in different environmental situations.
 The different behaviors can be driven by:
-* Lifetime acquired knowledge e.g. neural nets in nearly all animals.
+* Lifetime acquired knowledge.
-* Genetically encoded behavior.
+* Inherited behavior and responses, stored in the genome.
 * Extern stimulus induced a certain behavior which the life form itself cannot/does not control.
 E.g. certain physical or chemical stimulus.

+Storage form of behavior and responses:
+* Stored in neural nets.
+This is usually the case for lifetime acquired behavior in animals.
+* Genetically stored behavior i.e. hard coded in the genome.

 #### Responses to Stimuli
+> section in work and changes likely

 > ##### Taxis
-> *Taxis* denotes behavior of life forms which is directly=hard coded in the genome.
+> *Taxis* denotes directed movement in response to a stimulus.

+> ##### Kinesis
+> *Kinesis* denotes undirected movement in response to a stimulus.

+### How Life Forms Growth
+Plants adapt the environment by different growing patterns.

+##### Tropism
+> *Tropism* denotes here how organisms growth subject to environmental influences.
+When a life form growths preferable in some settings, the life life form has a tropism for that setting.

+> Generalized here from the usages in virology and botany, given below.

+In botany, tropism is used how plants growth subject to stimuli.
+Examples:
+* When a plant growths towards light this is called phototropism.
+* When roots of a plants growth towards water it is hydrotropism.

+In virology, tropism is used to describe locations where viruses usually are.
+Described in the chapter [viruses](./viruses.md#tropism).
+Examples:
+* Coronaviruses replicate well in the respiratory tract, thus coronaviruses have a tropism for the respiratory tract.
+* SARS-CoV-2 infects type 1 pneumocytes cells, thus SARS-CoV-2 has a tropism for these cells.

 ## Ecology

 ### Interactions between Life Forms
 Nearly all forms of life are dependent on other forms of life in one way or another.
 Mostly they need substances for their metabolism which are only produced by other forms of life:
 * All forms of life except those who are able to do photosynthesis or use other inorganic energy sources (thermal, chemical) are dependent on organic energy sources i.e. forms of energy produced by other forms of life.